Beech Nut Baby Food Lawsuit: What You Need to Know?

 What are the health risks of heavy metals?

-Heavy metals can cause damage to the brain, kidneys and liver.
+Heavy metals can cause damage to the brain, kidneys, and liver.
 They can also cause damage to the nervous system and interfere with brain development.
 For babies and infants, heavy metal exposure has been associated with learning disabilities and developmental delays.

 What is a safe level for heavy metals in baby food?